 The exterior has an easy-to-clean green glaze bonded to the ceramic.
 The manufacturer claims that the modern ceramic material will not become brittle and can withstand 2,000°F, but we wouldn't recommend knocking it over whether hot or cold.
 Ceramic is very susceptible to cracking.

 The base holds an inner fire pit in the bottom of which is a charcoal grate.
 There's a sliding damper on the outside for air to enter below the charcoal.

 Above the fire pit is a fire ring, and that's where the cooking grate rests.
 There are two metal bands that go around the top outside circumference of the base and the bottom of the lid and they are hinged together.
+Optional side tables can be attached to the bands.
 The lips of the lid and the base are covered with special felt for a good tight seal.
 On top of the lid there is a topper that controls exhaust and an optional "Dual Function Metal Top" with a dial that allows for more precise air control.

 The vents can be left open for hotter cooking, or closed nearly shut to keep your charcoal smoldering for hours.
 Some owners claim if you set it up properly you will not need to add charcoal for 24 hours during a typical 225°F cooking session.
 You could put a pork shoulder in with a small amount of lit charcoal on top of some unlit charcoal, close it, and come back in 12 hours to a succulent clod of pulled pork.
 If you do have to add charcoal, you must lift out the meat and the grate to do it.
 That's a bit of a pain.